Underground Hospital, Mount Isa

-Underground Hospital is a heritage-listed former public hospital at Camooweal Street, Mornington, City of Mount Isa, Queensland, Australia.
-It was designed by Edward J Ryan and built from March to April 1942 by Mount Isa Mines.
+Underground Hospital is a heritage-listed former public hospital located at the rear of the Mount Isa Base Hospital via Deighton Street, Mornington, City of Mount Isa, Queensland, Australia.
+It was designed by Dr. Edward Joseph Ryan and built in 1942 by Mount Isa Mines.
 It was added to the Queensland Heritage Register on 24 June 1999.

 History

-The Mount Isa Underground Hospital, constructed during March/April 1942 in the grounds of the Mount Isa District Hospital, was built by off duty miners from Mount Isa Mines.
-The structure was designed by Dr Edward Joseph Ryan, Superintendent of the Mount Isa District Hospital.
+The Mount Isa Underground Hospital, constructed during March to April 1942 in the grounds of the Mount Isa District Hospital, was built by off duty miners from Mount Isa Mines.
+The structure was designed by Dr Edward Ryan, Superintendent of the Mount Isa District Hospital.
 Construction work was supervised by Wally Onton, Underground Foreman at Mount Isa Mines.

 The war in the Pacific reached the shores of Australia on 19 February 1942.
 Darwin was bombed by aircraft operating from four aircraft carriers in the Timor Sea.
 Within days Timor fell to the Japanese, the Australian cruiser HMAS Perth sank during the Battle of the Java Sea, while Broome, Derby and Wyndham in Western Australia, Townsville and Mossman in Queensland, and Port Moresby in New Guinea were all bombed by Japanese aircraft.

 The threat to Mount Isa seemed very real because there appeared to be little military opposition left in the north of Australia after the devastation of Darwin and the West Australian towns.
 The Mount Isa Copper Mine was seen as a strategic resource of great value to the Japanese, being recognised as one of the world's major deposits of copper, lead, zinc and silver.
 It was believed that like the Japanese controlled tin fields and rubber plantations of Malaya, and the oil fields of Borneo, the Mount Isa Mine was probably a target for invasion forces and air attacks.

-Reacting to the perceived threat, Dr Edward Ryan decided to take precautions to protect Mount Isa District Hospital from air raids.
-Dr Edward Ryan contacted Vic Mann, MIM Mine Superintendent, who offered the co-operation of the company and the services of Underground Foreman Wally Onton to supervise the project.
+Reacting to the perceived threat, Dr Ryan decided to take precautions to protect Mount Isa District Hospital from air raids.
+Ryan contacted Vic Mann, MIM Mine Superintendent, who offered the co-operation of the company and the services of Underground Foreman Wally Onton to supervise the project.
 The company supplied all the equipment for the work, which was done by Mount Isa miners who volunteered their time.

 The drilling, blasting and mucking out was mostly done over a two-week period, with the fitting-out taking a few more weeks.
 The work was done during March/April 1942, during which approximately 100 m of tunnel were excavated.
-Three parallel adits were driven into the hill face and then connected to a crosscut level to form a large underground shelter with an "E" shaped plan.
+Three parallel adits were driven into the hill face and then connected to a crosscut level to form a large underground shelter with an E-shaped plan.
 A vertical rise to the hillside above helped ventilation and was also equipped with a ladder to serve as an emergency exit.
 The excavation was timbered using the contemporary mining methods of the day, then equipped with furnishings and fittings to perform all the functions of a hospital.
 There were male, female, and maternity/children's wards, a surgical theatre and a delivery room.